corda/corda-docs/content/en/docs/cenm/1.4/network-map-overview.md

 the same server.
 The network map consists of a list of `NodeInfo` hashes.
 The node periodically polls for the network map (based on the HTTP cache expiry header) and any new entries are downloaded and cached.
 Entries which no longer exist are deleted from the node’s cache.

+{{< note >}}
+**New Headers**

+CENM 1.4 introduces a header in all Network Map API responses (except for internal error responses with code 5xx), which indicates the version of the Network Map and the available calls.
+This header is called `X-Corda-Server-Version` and for CENM 1.4 it has a default value of `2`.

+In addition, CENM 1.4 supports for two new headers, which replace existing headers as follows:
+* `X-Corda-Platform-Version` replaces `Platform-version`.
+* `X-Corda-Client-Version` replaces `Client-version`.

+The old header names are still fully supported.
+The reason for this improvement is to make headers more closely aligned to HTTP standards.
+{{< /note >}}

-The set of REST end-points for the Network Map Service are as follows.
+The set of REST endpoints for the Network Map Service are as follows.
 This defines the first committed version of the Corda Network Map protocol.

 {{< table >}}